bjackman/bjackman.github.io/content/posts/curl-bash.md

 2024](https://git.kernel.org/pub/scm/linux/security/vulns.git/tree/cve/published/2024).
 Most of those won't be exploitable on your system, many of them aren't exploitable at all (the bar for creating a kernel CVE is pretty low).
-Still, even a pretty small fraction of three thousand per year is several vulnerabilities per day.
+Still, even a small fraction of three thousand per year is several vulnerabilities per day.
 And that's only the ones that got fixed.
 There are [hundreds of unfixed bugs](https://syzkaller.appspot.com/upstream) that are publicly-listed, many of which are likely exploitable, many of which are several